abajwa-hw/security-workshops/Other-resources.md

   - Group permissions: sales and select Read/Write/Execute
   - ![Image](../master/screenshots/ranger-tde-setup.png?raw=true)

 - Access the file as ali.
-This should succeed
+This should succeed as he is part of Sales group.
 ```
 su ali
 kinit